RayanYI/BFS-Spreading-Animation-API/README.md

 # BFS-Spreading-Animation-API
-BFS Algortithm animation app realized with SFML.
+BFS Algortithm animation app made with SFML.

 The purpose of this project is to visualize the spread of the Breadth First Search Algortihm.